The cake has beautifully absorbed the syrup which made it tastier. You will surely taste mangoes in every bite.

 - Carefully transfer the batter into the prepared pan, over the mango slices, making sure not to spoil your pattern.

-- Bake for 45-50 minutes or until toothpick inserted in the middle comes out clean.
+- Bake for 45-50 minutes or until a toothpick inserted in the middle comes out clean.

 - Remove from the oven and let cool on a wire rack for 10 minutes.

-- Unmold the cake by running a knife along the edges of the pan and invert into a larger plate to continue cooling.
+- Unmold the cake by running a knife along the edges of the pan and invert onto a larger plate to continue cooling.

 - Serve warm or at room temperature.

 * You can use concentrated mango juice instead of mango puree.